I don’t much enjoy putting them away,

 returning them to routine places, stored

-where they can easily be found by her
+where they can easily be found by one

 who does the cooking, though reluctantly.